MattiasTrettel/Progetto-Robotica/README.md

 [@CarloBottaro](https://github.com/bottarocarlo)

-In order to conplete the assignment we made a dataset on roboflow to recognize the block
+In order to conplete the assignment we made a dataset on roboflow to recognize the lego bricks